 Their twelve separate colors help you keep your place on the graph easily.
 (Imagine trying to distinguish your location amongst several dozen gray lines).
-Note that pairs of notes have related colors - bright green for Re, dark green for komal re; bright red for Ma, dark red for tivra ma.
+Note that pairs of notes have related colors - bright green for Re, dark green for komal re; bright red for Ma, dark red for tivra ma; and so on.

 The way the Carnatic notes lie against this representation is shown below.

 Here's a short passage on bansuri to illustrate:

 This can give you an idea of the program in action, without installing it on your computer.

 video, or drag the pointer back to the beginning, before clicking the play

 Note - the actual use of Tuning Meister is much smoother than these videos can show, as the frame rate is quite a bit slower.
 This shows 16 frames a second, which captures 5 pixels per frame.
 The original draws at 80 pixels per second.